The first month of school. You know what that means: everybody’s excitedly planning for next summer.

 We also heard from numerous speakers, including BofA executives and past Student Leaders.
 The 2024 group got to hear from celebrity actor Chris Evans, so everyone felt a bit jipped that we didn’t receive the same treatment.
 But whatever I don’t even care!!

-From the girl I met during one of our workshops who turned out to be the 16-year-old founder of Spikey, a business selling keychains that can detect whether drinks have been spiked, which has earned over $40,000 in DECA competition winning grants and over $30,000 in revenue.
+To give you a taste of the kind of students selected for the BofA program, one girl I met during our environmental policy workshop invented clinical-grade drug detection device to combat drug-facilitated sexual assault.
+She’s the 16-year-old founder of Spikey, a business selling keychains that can detect whether drinks have been spiked, which has earned over $48,000 in competition winning grants and over $35,000 in revenue.
+She has been interviewed on ABC News 2, FOX 17, and NBC WMSV 4 and amassed (deservedly) 1.5 million–yes, MILLION–views on TikTok and Instagram.

-To a boy whose leadership positions I wanted to list below but couldn’t because there were too many.
+I wanted to list a third Leader’s leadership positions below but couldn’t…because there were too many.
 (I’m not kidding.
 I went to his LinkedIn to start listing them, but my hand started to hurt because I was typing so much.)

 My favorite part of the week was our Congressional simulation, where each workshop was assigned a bill, and after reading a brief summary of the issue and opposing viewpoints, we had to pick a side.
 My workshop was assigned the Tax-on-Tips Bill.

 We then had five minutes to brainstorm arguments before engaging in a debate where everyone had to speak.
-I don’t love public speaking or arguing, and I didn’t have time to develop many strong arguments for my side, so this was way out of my comfort zone.
-But in the end, the moderators selected the two most persuasive people from each side of the argument to act as lobbyists in our main congressional debate.
+In the end, the moderators selected the two most persuasive people from each side of the argument to act as lobbyists in our main congressional debate.

 And guess who was chosen?
 Me!!
-In the end, it was so much fun (even though I had to argue and yell), and our side won!
+This experience was so much fun, even though I had to argue and yell, and our side won.

 It was also challenging and exciting to speak with representatives on Capitol Hill.
-Our DFW market met with representatives in small groups, and we were all expected to ask questions, so I was initially intimidated but ended up getting some good experience and valuable information.
+Our DFW market met with representatives in small groups, and we were all expected to ask questions, so I was initially intimidated but ended up getting some valuable experience and information.